xfiveco/chisel-recipes/search-custom-post-types/README.md

 }
 ```

-Add post type name in the `customSearch` method.
+Add your custom post type name in the `customSearch` method.

 Instantiate the Search class in the `[your-theme]/functions.php`: